 RNZCUC requires attendance at these specialists clinics as part of the training programme:

-RNZCUC encourages registrars where possible to choose specialist clinics that are held in urgent care clinics and/or which review patients referred from an urgent care or emergency department.
-In the case of eyes and ENT, please try to attend clinics that see acute self-referrals or urgent care / ED referrals.
-In the case of orthopaedic clinics, RNZCUC accepts up to 10 hours attendance at a FRNZCUC-run fracture clinic.
+RNZCUC encourages registrars to choose specialist clinics that are held in urgent care clinics and/or which review patients referred from an urgent care clinic or emergency department.

-You can record your attendance at the clinics on this form, which should be completed and sent to the College once complete.
+You should record your attendance at the clinics on this form and send it to the College once complete.